zneedell/zneedell.github.io/_pages/about.md

 ![Longfellow Bridge and the Red Line](images/longfellow.jpg "Photo collection of Brian J Cudahy")

 This is my personal website.
 It has some projects that I've worked on and information about me.
 It is also still under construction, so please forgive the incompleteness.
-I am currently on the job market--please feel free to get in touch!

 Academic and Professional Interests
 ------